IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 -

-KL Rahul has 249 runs at an average of 41.50 and a strike rate of 84.69 in seven ODI innings against Sri Lanka.
-He has also amassed a fifty and a century each against them.
+Ishan Kishan has 93 runs at an average of 31 and a strike rate of 86.91 in three ODI innings against Sri Lanka.

 -